 If you are in town for a few days, you may experience a day of rain during your stay.
 In this case, grab an umbrella from your accommodation and consider visiting the area’s museums, the largest being the Nature and Forest Museum.

-We had a rainy day and went for an easy nature walk through the Palace Park reading the signs to learn all about the trees and foliage.
+We had a rainy day and went for an easy nature walk through Palace Park reading the signs to learn all about the trees and foliage.

-Enjoy a Pool!
+Enjoy an Indoor Pool!